MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ![Opportunities, products, and 3D models)](media/manipulating-3D-models.PNG "Opportunities, products, and 3D models")

-## View a 3D model in augmented reality
+## View a 3D model in mixed reality

 1. Open the opportunity you want to focus on.